 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Few places in the world are as breathtakingly beautiful as Havasupai.
 Tucked away in the southwest corner of the Grand Canyon, this oasis is a true paradise.
-With its sparkling blue waterfalls and serene desert surroundings, it’s easy to see why Havasupai is such a popular destination.
-If you’re lucky enough to snag a permit, here are a few things to keep in mind for your trip.
+It’s sparkling blue waterfalls and serene desert surroundings make it easy to see why Havasupai is such a popular destination.
+If you’re lucky enough to snag a permit, here are a few things to remember for your trip.

 Before planning your trip to Havasupai Reservation

 If you’re looking for an adventure, Havasupai is worth a visit!
 Here are a few tips to help you plan your trip:

 - Pack light!
 You’ll carry all your belongings into the canyon, so only bring what you need.

 - Another thing to keep in mind is the weather.
 Havasupai is a desert so it can get quite hot during the day.
 Make sure to pack plenty of water and sunscreen, and be prepared for some strenuous hiking.

 - There is no cell phone service in the canyon, so be sure to bring a map and compass and carry everything you need for the trip, including snacks.